 top of page

-Sensory and Adults
+Adults

 In our work with kids, we have discovered that many adults experience sensory challenges that impact comfort and ease in managing everyday roles, responsibilities, and routines.
 Discomfort with sensory processing can impact individuals on a spectrum ranging from mild to severe and can impact grooming, clothing options, managing demands of childcare, and participating in comfortable intimate relationships.